 PRODUCE SAFETY PROGRAM

-FOOD SAFETY MODERNIZATION ACT OF 2011
+FOOD SAFETY MODERNIZATION ACT

 - Agriculture water

-- Biological soil amendments
+- Biological soil amendments of animal origin (manure)

 - Domesticated and wild animals

-- Worker training and health and hygiene
+- Worker training and health & hygiene

-- Equipment, tools, and buildings
+- Equipment, tools, buildings, and sanitation

 - Sprouts